ucan-wg/spec/README.md

 ### 1.2.3 Object Capabilities

-FIXME FIXME FIXME
+Object capability ("ocap") systems use a combination of references, encapsulated state, and proxy forwarding.
+As the name implies, this is fairly close to object-oriented or actor-based systems.
+Object capabilities are [robust][Robust Composition], flexible, and expressive.

+To achieve these properties, object capabilities have two requirements: [fail-stop], and locality preservation.
+The emphasis on consistency rules out partition tolerance[^pcec].

+[^pcec]: To be precise, this is a [PC/EC][PACELC] system, which is a critical tradeoff for many systems.
+UCAN can be used to model both PC/EC and PA/EL, but is most typically PC/EL.

 ## 1.3 Security Considerations

 Each UCAN includes a constructive set of assertions of what it is allowed to do.
-Note that this is not a predicate: it is a positive assertion of rights.
+Note that this is not a predicate: it is a positive assertion of authority.
 "Proofs" are positive evidence (elsewhere called "witnesses") of the possession of rights.
-They are cryptographically signed data showing that the UCAN issuer either owns this or that it was delegated to them by the root owner.
+They are cryptographically verifiable chains showing that the UCAN issuer either claims to directly own a resource, or that it was delegated to them by some claimed owner.
+In the most common case, the root owner's ID is the only globally unique identity for the resource.

 Root capability issuers function as verifiable, distributed roots of trust.
 The delegation chain is by definition a provenance log.
 Private keys themselves SHOULD NOT move from one context to another.
 Keeping keys unique to each physical device and unique per use case is RECOMMENDED to reduce opportunity for keys to leak, and limit blast radius in the case of compromises.
 "Sharing authority without sharing keys" is provided by capabilities, so there is no reason to share keys directly.